michaelmwangi/pyS3-volume/README.md

 This plugin makes use of **s3cmd** to sync with S3 and **bottle**, **cherrypy** as the web framework and web server respectively.
 The server binds by default to localhost and on port 8090.
 The defaults are trivial to change on the code base.

+We also make use of systemd services according to the service file under systemdconfig directory.

 # Requirements

 1. Python 3